Igglybuff/awesome-piracy/readme.md

 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [CloudBox](https://cloudbox.works/) An All-In-One, Cloud Centric, Media Server Solution
 - [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools
+- [Nefarious](https://lardbit.github.io/nefarious/) Nefarious is a web application that helps you download movies and TV shows.

 ### TV Automation
 - [Sonarr](https://github.com/Sonarr/Sonarr) :star2: Smart PVR for newsgroup and BitTorrent users.